rubyworks/radix/README.md

 [Report Issue](http://github.com/rubyworks/radix/issues) &middot;
 [Source Code](http://github.com/rubyworks/radix)

-Radix is a very easy to use Ruby library for converting numbers to and from any base.
-It supports both Integer, Float and Rational numbers, as well as representational string-notations that need not be in ASCII order.
+<b>Radix is a very easy to use Ruby library for converting numbers to and from
+any base.
+It supports both Integer, Float and Rational numbers, as well as representational string-notations that need not be in ASCII order.</b>

-## Features

-* Convert to and from any base.
-* Convert Integers, Floats and Rational numbers.
-* Define custom encoding and character sets.
-* Can be used to encode/decode bytecode strings.
-* Very intuitive API.

 ## Status